-In our increasingly globalized world, many students and professionals seek to study abroad to broaden their horizons and to prepare for the challenges of our times.
+In our increasingly globalizing world, many students and professionals seek to study abroad to broaden their horizons and to prepare for the challenges of our times.
 Luckily, governments and organizations around the world also recognize the importance of providing support to international students who wish to study abroad.
 In Japan, the Ministry of Education Culture, Sports, and Technology (MEXT) in Japan grants the MEXT Scholarship.

-The MEXT scholarship grants full scholarships, including tuition fees and stipends, for international students who want to study in higher education institutions in Japan.
+The MEXT (Monbukagakusho) scholarship grants full scholarships, including tuition fees and stipends, for international students who want to study in higher education institutions in Japan.
 There are six categories of MEXT scholarships, and funding is available for both Undergraduate Level and Graduate Level students.
 The Graduate Level students receive ¥143,000 – ¥147,000.
 This includes an additional monthly allowance of ¥2,000 to ¥3,000 if the student is studying in a major city like Tokyo where prices are higher than the rest of Japan.
 Meanwhile, undergraduate level students receive ¥117,000.

 Information about the technical parts of what the scholarship is easy to find.
-The full coverage of the scholarship is published yearly in the website of the Embassy of Japan in several countries.
+The full coverage of the scholarship is published yearly on the website of the Embassy of Japan in several countries.
 As a MEXT Scholar myself now living and studying in Tokyo, I’d like to share with you some insights from actual scholars about MEXT scholarship benefits based on our experience.

 MEXT Scholarship Benefits: Learning Japanese in Japan for free

-MEXT scholars are given the opportunity to study Japanese language or Nihonggo for 6 months to 1 year as an official part of their scholarship program, even before they start classes for their degree programs.
+MEXT scholars are given the opportunity to study the Japanese language or Nihonggo for 6 months to 1 year as an official part of their scholarship program, even before they start classes for their degree programs.
 Scholars already receive their scholarship allowance during this period.
 Hence, scholars are not only studying Nihonggo for free, we also receive financial support starting from this time.

 Undergraduate scholars usually study Nihonggo for 1 year while Research Students, Master’s Students, and PhD students study for 6 months.
-Depending on the degree program that you will enroll in, your department or adviser may allow you to opt out of this Preparatory Japanese Language Education.
+Depending on the degree program that you will enroll in, your department or adviser may allow you to opt-out of this Preparatory Japanese Language Education.
 I have met Doctoral MEXT Scholars who are doing their research in robotics and neurogenetics laboratories that are highly multicultural.
 Hence, these institutions mainly use English for their research and their work.

 However, most scholars take the Preparatory Japanese Language Program.
-There’s a placement test that determines which level of Japanese you will be taking so whatever you language level may be, you will still benefit from this opportunity.
-I personally wanted to opt out of this program because my Master’s course will be in English anyway.
+There’s a placement test that determines which level of Japanese you will be taking so whatever your language level may be, you will still benefit from this opportunity.
+I personally wanted to opt-out of this program because my Master’s course will be in English anyway.
 However, now that I’ve finished my 6 months of studying Nihonggo, I’m really glad that my adviser insisted that I take part in the program.
 Living abroad is not easy.
 Moving to a new country involves a lot of adjustments in your daily life.
 Living in a country that speaks a totally different language will make things twice as hard.
 The six months that I spent focusing on Nihonggo classes only before starting my Master’s was a precious time where I could focus on adjusting myself to life in Japan as a whole.
 Upon arriving in Japan doing simple tasks like going to the store to buy shampoo took a long time because I couldn’t read Katakana.
 When I finished the classes, I could read and write Hiragana and Katakana, as well as read, write, and identify meanings of more than a hundred Kanji characters.
 This alone has made my life in Japan much easier.

 MEXT Scholarship Benefits: Receiving a stipend throughout the scholarship period, including school holidays